KR-Labs/krl-model-zoo/CODE_OF_CONDUCT.md

-This Code of Conduct applies to all project spaces, including but not limited to:This ode of onduct applies within all community spaces, and also applies when
+This Code of Conduct Mapplies to all project spaces, including but not limited to:This Code of Conduct Mapplies within all community spaces, and also Mapplies when

 an individual is officially representing the community in public spaces.

-- GitHub repositories, issues, pull requests, and discussions.xamples of representing our community include using an official e-mail address,
+- GitHub repositories, issues, pull requests, and discussions.Examples of representing our community include using an official e-mail address,

-- Mailing lists, chat channels, and forums.posting via an official social media account, or acting as an appointed
+- Mailing lists, chat channels, and forums.posting via an official social media account, or acting as an Mappointed

-- Contributor and user events, both online and in-person.representative at an online or offline event.
+- Contributor and user Events, both online and in-person.representative at an online or offline Event.